FLHonker/Awesome-Knowledge-Distillation/README.md

 9. Understanding and Improving Knowledge Distillation.
 Tang, Jiaxi et al. arXiv:2002.03532
 10. The State of Knowledge Distillation for Classification.
 Ruffy, Fabian and Chahal, Karanbir. arXiv:1912.10850 [[code]][18.11]
 11. [TextBrewer][18.12]: An Open-Source Knowledge Distillation Toolkit for Natural Language Processing.
 HIT and iFLYTEK. arXiv:2002.12620
 12. Explaining Knowledge Distillation by Quantifying the Knowledge.
-[Zhang, Quanshi][18.13] et al. arXiv:2003.03622
+[Zhang, Quanshi][18.13] et al. CVPR 2020
 13. DeepVID: deep visual interpretation and diagnosis for image classifiers via knowledge distillation.
 IEEE Trans, 2019.
 14. On the Unreasonable Effectiveness of Knowledge Distillation: Analysis in the Kernel Regime.
 Rahbar, Arman et al. arXiv:2003.13438
 15. (survey)Knowledge Distillation and Student-Teacher Learning for Visual Intelligence: A Review and New Outlooks.
 Wang, Lin & Yoon, Kuk-Jin. arXiv:2004.05937